nancyhild/nmb-ow-doc/actions.md

   - `success`: Is *true* if and only if the status is *"success"*.
   - `result`: A dictionary as a JSON object which contains the activation result.
 If the activation was successful, this contains the value that is returned by the action.
 If the activation was unsuccessful, `result` contains the `error` key, generally with an explanation of the failure.

-### Working with `nim action activation` commands
+### View the activation record

-Here are some common `nim` commands for viewing all or parts of the activation record.
+Here are some common `nim activation` commands for viewing all or parts of the activation record.

 <------ **[[NH: I found this line in the CLI guide but am not sure it applies here.]]
-**Note:** The `nim` command supports the `activation` command when used individually, but not as part of a project.  ------------>
+**Note:** The `nim activation` command is supported when used individually but not as part of a project.  ------------>

 - `nim activation list`: lists all activations.
-See the next section for a detailed description.
+See the next section for a list of flags for this command.
 - `nim activation get --last`: retrieves the most recent activation record
 - `nim activation result <activationId>`: retrieves only the result of the activation (or use `--last` to get the most recent result).
 - `nim activation logs <activationId>`: retrieves only the logs of the activation.
-- `wsk activation logs <activationId> --strip`: strips metadata from each log line so the logs are easier to read.
+- `nim activation logs <activationId> --strip`: strips metadata from each log line so the logs are easier to read.

 #### `nim activation list` command flags